-Anti-clockwise is the way to go.
+Anti-clockwise is the way to go, ie, Port William direction.
 The track then starts with a few easier stretches of track and builds to bigger days once the tide level on the food supplies has dropped, and you’ve become used to trudging for long periods of time through the mud.

 Here’s the huts you will encounter in Rakiura National Park.

-Camping really is only for the hardy due to the often soaked substrate and the extra bulk and weight of a tent on a 125km wander is unnecessary when there will often be no one else in the huts.
+Camping really is only for the hardy due to the often soaked substrate and the extra bulk and weight of a tent on a 125 km wander is unnecessary when there will often be few others in the huts.
 If you want some adventure why not stay in the cave at the north end of West Ruggedy Beach instead.

 Tramping times | Northwest circuit – Rakiura National Park, Stewart Island

 Here’s the DoC stated tramping times between huts, as shown on their website, usually actual walking times, ie, not taking into account any long breaks.
 DoC bases its estimation on times for an “average” tramper which means that it’s possible to slash times for more popular sections.
 With more remote sections on the west coast the stated time is close to the actual time required.

 Unfortunately this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
 Aren’t you there to experience your environment, notice things, spot a kiwi, watch the bellbirds flitting around?
 There’s no actual requirement to occupy the full ten hours a day racing through the landscape.

 Time: 4 hours

 Distance: 6 km